BBarbuz/Risk_the_game/README.md

 - choosing own version (size) of map, or play on whole world,
 - choosing start territory,
 - rounds when players can recruit, move/attack, or wait,
-- recruit system, depending on playeer's level,
+- recruit system, depending on player's level,
 - move and attack system which allows to attack from many territories at the same time,
 - simple battle mechanics
 - player level depending on player's owned territores